ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 \[NOTE: we need some way to signal to the transport that we want to wait for 0RTT data on Initiate.
 Probably a transport parameter]
+\[MICHAEL: why?
+As an app programmer, I can just use Send instead of Initiate.]

 ## Sender-side Framing {#send-framing}